at-wat/mcl_3dl/README.md

 ## Algorithms

 A fundamental algorithm of *mcl_3dl* node is Monte Carlo localization (MCL), aka particle filter localization.
-MCL represents a probabilistic distribution of estimated pose as density and weight of particles.
+MCL represents a probabilistic distribution of estimated pose as density and weight of particles and estimates the pose from the distribution.

 ### Measurement